Favelly/EngineSearch/README.md

-This is my project from the course: https://hyperskill.org/tracks/18 \n Welll not a rocket science, but I enjoyed :)
+This is my project from the course: https://hyperskill.org/tracks/18 </br>
+Welll not a rocket science, but I enjoyed :)